aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/advanced-export-techniques/exporting-dwg-to-dxf/_index.md

 ---
-title: 'Export DWG to DXF Using Aspose.CAD in C#'
+title: 'Export CAD Drawing Using C#'
-linktitle: Exporting DWG to DXF Format in C#
+linktitle: Exporting CAD Drawing in C#
 second_title: Aspose.CAD .NET - CAD and BIM File Format
 description: Learn how to use Aspose for CAD file manipulation in C#.
 This tutorial shows how to export DWG to DXF effortlessly with Aspose.CAD.
 weight: 10